 All articles are reviewed anonymously by two peers.

-The author reserves all copyrights as well as the rights to publish with no restrictions.
-The author is free to republish (auto-archiving) the official version produced by the journal (postprint) provided that he or she indicates the reference to the journal and provides a link containing the journal’s original place of publication (Erudit platform).
+The author preserves all copyrights as well as the rights to publish with no restrictions.
+The author is free to republish (auto-archiving) the official version produced by the journal (post-print) provided that he or she indicates the reference to the journal and provides a link containing the journal’s original place of publication (Erudit platform).

-The journal only accepts for publication articles or proposals of article that have been solicited by the editors.
+The journal only accepts papers or paper proposals that have been solicited by the editors.
 The journal provides the solicited authors with the style sheet.

-Patrick THÉRIAULT (University of Toronto) et Anne-José VILLENEUVE (University of Alberta)
+Adrien RANNAUD (University of Toronto) & Anne-José VILLENEUVE (University of Alberta)

 Joëlle PAPILLON (McMaster University)